hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_sandbox.md

  * Now I can go back to work on composable panels, I have the instrument I need.

 [11:33:18](#_viKQJ9sfnrB2_XE2lyOknt_qbuPmIVA4Le59jNtIME) <GiuseppeChillemi (GiuseppeChillemi)>:
 It still misses something: function execution support.
-Back to work using Apply! Ì†ΩÌ≤™Ì†ºÌøª
+Back to work using Apply! üí™üèª

 [20:28:44](#F9HO1JNeMfk1xz74KRMi3huoKURK_tbZGMVX6bNekx8) <GiuseppeChillemi (GiuseppeChillemi)>:
 Well, I am on the way.
 I have used the functions from the `apply` [article](https://www.red-lang.org/2023/06/dynamic-refinements-and-function.html).
 If you want to create the same function and and call the original one from the inside of the copy, I face a problem with all the approaches of the article: the `APPLY` function reduces his block.
 So if APPLY encounters a function, other args are EATEN, if the argument if a path, you have the same problem.
 So, how do I AVOID `APPLY` reducing the values without using QUOTE?